dgwoit/CST236/doc/LabWriteup.rst

 CST 236 Lab 5 Writeup
 ---------------------

-Bugs:
-* Stats for "One second" result from Fibonacci sequence not correct.
-Changing elif value > 1: to elif value >= 1: appears to resolve issue

 1. What was the hardest part of this lab?

 Debugging, in part because running things take such a long time.
 Also I don't have the nose2 unit test running in a